 - Cream the butter for at least three minutes on medium or until fluffy.

 - Mix in about half of the espresso cream and whip on medium for a minute.
-Scrape the bowl down and mix again on medium.
+Scrape the bowl down and mix again on high.

 - Taste and add more of the espresso cream, or plain cream depending on your preference.
-Continue whipping on medium speed and adding the espresso cream until its smooth and fluffy, Whip on medium for several minutes.
+Continue whipping on high speed and adding the espresso cream until its smooth and fluffy.

 Assemble the Banana Filled Cake

-- Decide if you want a flat top on your cake, or slightly rounded.
+- Cake Top: Decide if you want a flat top on your cake, or slightly rounded.
 If you want it flat, use a serrated knife to trim off any cake that may have mounded on top.
-Set aside the cake you want to use for the top.
+Flip it over cut side down and set aside.

-- Place your bottom layer cake, trimmed side down on the cake plate or stand.
+- Place your bottom layer cake, trimmed side down on the cake board or plate/stand.
 If it's not completely flat, trim it some more!

 - Add about ⅓ of the frosting and smooth it over the top to make the filling.
 Allow it to be a bit thick around the edges.
-Any excess can be spread around the sides.
 For easy frosting, use a lazy Susan like this, turning it while you use the offset spatula to spread the frosting evenly.
-(My layer was a little skimpy on the buttercream, and my layers weren't flat.
-There was some slippage!)
-This photo is a day old cake slice.

-- Peel and slice the bananas into ½ centimeter to no thicker than ¾ cm rounds.
-Arrange the slices on top of the buttercream leaving about ½ inch around the perimeter – more than pictured.
-Mine were too close to the edge.
+- Peel and slice the bananas into thin, less than ¼" rounds so about ½ cm.
+Arrange the slices on top of the buttercream leaving about ½" around the perimeter.
 If they are too close to the edge they will slide out of the side of the cake.
-Can you tell I was in a hurry?
-Mine is a bit messy!

-- Gently lay the flat bottom of the top layer onto the banana layer.
+- Gently lay the flat top layer onto the banana layer.

 - Add about ⅔ of the remaining frosting to the top, and smooth it into an even layer, allowing the excess to run down the sides.
 Smooth the sides with the offset spatula.